mozilla/id-specs/browserid/index.md

     <cert-1>~<identityAssertion>

 where the cert and the identity assertion are base64url-encoded data structures, as defined above, and the strings are joined by tilde characters (U+007E).
-In this example, cert-1 has an "iss" of the issuing domain (e.g. "example.com"), a "public-key" of the user's certified key, a "principal" of `{"email": "user@example.com"}`, and is signed by the example.com private key.
+For example, cert-1 could have an "iss" of the issuing domain (e.g. "example.com"), a "public-key" of the user's certified key, a "principal" of `{"email": "user@example.com"}`, and would be signed by the example.com private key.
 The identityAssertion would have an "exp" and "aud" field, and is signed by the user's private key.

 A Backed Identity Assertion might look like this (with whitespace added for readability):